Maayan Shalem visiting 7xJung Museum Berlin

 The challenges, however, remain significant: in Israel, the education system is exhausted by the war, young people increasingly resort to extreme language, and many teachers are losing confidence in their ability to foster democratic dialogue.

-Maayan and Shaked plan to return to Berlin in the future to deepen their research, continue observing and learning, and developing new methods.
-They also intend to bring a small delegation of educators from the Tarbut Movement to Berlin — not as visitors, but as colleagues with their own findings and experiences.
-At the same time, they are working on an article about their experiences, as well as on educational materials in Hebrew, so that the methods they encountered can soon be applied in Israeli schools and youth groups.
+Looking ahead, Maayan and Shaked plan to return to Berlin to deepen their collaboration, continue observing and learning, and develop new methods.
+They also aim to bring a small delegation of teachers from the Tarbut Movement to Berlin—not as visitors, but as colleagues, contributing their own experiences and outcomes.
+In parallel, they are working on an article about their journey, as well as on educational materials in Hebrew, so that the methods they encountered can soon be implemented in Israeli schools and youth groups.

 Conclusion

-For Maayan and Shaked, their stay as part of the Netzwerk Israel Fellowship marked the beginning of a broader process: building an international network of educators and artists who understand that the commitment to democracy, freedom, and an open society is a shared, courageous, and continuous effort.
-They describe the experience as an opportunity to take fresh inspiration and renewed energy back into their work.
+For Maayan and Shaked, their time in the framework of the Netzwerk Israel Fellowship marked the beginning of a larger process: building an international network of educators and artists who understand that the commitment to democracy, freedom, and an open society is a shared, courageous, and ongoing one.

 Where you can provide support